virtual-world-framework/vwf/README.md

 ADL Sandbox
 ===========

-The ADL sandbox is a fork of the [Virtual World Framework](https://github.com/virtual-world-framework/vwf) with multiplayer simulation and content authoring capabilities.
+The ADL sandbox is an application based on the [Virtual World Framework](https://github.com/virtual-world-framework/vwf) with multiplayer simulation and content authoring capabilities.
 The whole application runs in native Javascript, so no plugins or installs are required.